amartincolby/Rust-Quick-Guide/README.md

 A critical analysis of _Design Patterns_ is outside the scope of this guide, suffice it to say that many analyses have shown the problems they solve are _linguistic_ problems and not implementation problems.
-To wit, the patterns described are band-aids over a broken paradigm. _Design Patterns_ was published in 1994, but work on it started in 1990.
+To wit, the patterns described are band-aids over a broken paradigm.
+Solving linguistic problems with structure is not new.
+The humorous maxim of Greenspun's Tenth Law specifically addresses this and he was talking about _Lisp and Fortran!_. _Design Patterns_ was published in 1994, but work on it started in 1990.
 We are over thirty years into an industry-wide effort to put lipstick on a pig.[1]

 But beautiful change is in the air.
 Now is the autumn of the old ways.
 To be clear, I do not speak of AI.
 Indeed, AI, or at least the AI that is generating